-- If you lose a tenant how long will it take to fill the vacancy?
+- How long will it take to fill the vacancy if you lose a tenant?

 - How much does it cost to fill a vacancy?

-- Will the increase in rent make up for these costs?
+- Will the rent increase make up for these costs?

 Attract Tenants Who Are a Good Fit

-Finding the right tenant is about more than just making sure someone has good credit.
-You will be dealing with you tenant for a long time.
-You need to make sure you are accepting tenants that will be a good fit with your personality and style as a landlord.
+Finding the right tenant is more than just ensuring someone has good credit.
+After all, you will deal with your tenant for a long time.
+So, you need to make sure you are accepting tenants who will be a good fit with your personality and style as a landlord.

-If you have the chance to conduct an interview with a prospective tenant, you will get a better sense of how they conduct themselves and if they will be a good fit for you.
+If you can interview a prospective tenant, you will get a better sense of how they conduct themselves and if they will be a good fit for you.

-If you invest more time upfront finding the right tenants for your rental property, you won’t have to invest nearly as much time and money to fill vacancies when tenants decide to leave (or you are forced to evict them).
+If you invest more time upfront to find the right tenants for your rental property, you won’t have to invest nearly as much time and money to fill vacancies when tenants decide to leave (or you are forced to evict them).

 Ask for Referrals